Three essential steps to kickstart Digital Transformation

 The UK government’s vision is ‘Digital by Default’.
 I've used this transformation dashboard on several training courses as it sums up the vision succinctly.
 There is a supporting paragraph for anyone needing more detail and one of the reasons it will work is that they’ve started to classify where each department is on its roadmap.

-As would be expected within major institutions such as government services, the steps to digital transformation start with discovery, what are the users’ needs and will it work?
-Stage two is alpha where the objective is to build a working prototype to be used by stakeholders to gain greater understanding of a service.
+As would be expected within major institutions such as government services, the steps to digital transformation start with discovery, what are the users’ needs, and will it work?
+Stage two is alpha where the objective is to build a working prototype to be used by stakeholders to gain a greater understanding of a service.

-How to launch the digital transformation strategy
+Step 3.
+Defining the process to launch the digital transformation strategy

 - A high-level advocate

 - A clear vision

 You need support from the highest level to transform your business and adopt digital tools, techniques, and technology.
 If you don’t get buy-in from the C-suite, it’s difficult to achieve.
 Identify your champion or advocate early and ensure they're in a position to get things done.

 A clear vision

 In the past companies had ‘mission statements' that were so long, they were printed onto the back of business cards as an aide-memoire!
 Today your vision has to be clear, memorable, and succinct.